 You can withdraw the money whenever you want (tax-free).
 However, it’s recommended to leave it.
 You can save emergency funds in a different account.

 Another investment vehicle is the RRSP (Registered Retirement Savings Plan).
 This is slightly different from a TFSA and has higher contribution limits.

 Like the Tax-Free Savings Account, you can carry the amount into future years if not maxed out in any year.

-However, withdrawals from an RRSP is taxed.
-The purpose of an RRSP is long term investment until you retire so you really shouldn’t be withdrawing money from this account.
+However, withdrawals from an RRSP are taxed.
+The purpose of an RRSP is long-term investment until you retire so you really shouldn’t be withdrawing money from this account.